-For free initial advice and to discuss your meningitis misdiagnosis claim call us on 01616 966 229 and speak to an expert medical negligence solicitor today.
-All initial enquiries to our meningitis claim solicitors are free and there is no obligation to proceed whatsoever.
+For free initial guidance on your options and to discuss your meningitis misdiagnosis claim call us on 01616 966 229 and speak to an expert medical negligence solicitor today.
+All initial guidance from our meningitis claim solicitors is free and there is no obligation to proceed whatsoever.

 Some readers may be familiar with the National Bobath Cerebral Palsy Centre and may have attended for treatment themselves or attended with a family member receiving treatment.
 I know that some of my clients and their families have attended the centre in...